Queen's University Belfast: Statistics

 -

-Simon Phillip Hugh Callow is a British actor, director, narrator and writer.
-Known as a character actor on stage and screen he's received numerous accolades including an Olivier Award and Screen Actors Guild Award as well as nominations for two BAFTA Awards.
+Simon Phillip Hugh Callow CBE is an English actor.
+Known as a character actor on stage and screen, he has received numerous accolades including an Olivier Award and Screen Actors Guild Award as well as nominations for two BAFTA Awards.
 He was made a Commander of the Order of the British Empire (CBE) for his services to acting by Queen Elizabeth II in 1999.

 Queen's University Belfast faculties and divisions